About one in ten Australian households have installed solar on their roofs and the number of battery storage installations on the rise.

 In essence, solar households are disincentivised from behaving as a responsive part of Australia’s electricity infrastructure.
 This is not only a missed opportunity for maximising the efficiency of the electricity system of a whole, it’s also a missed opportunity for solar homes to be rewarded for meaningful participation in the NEM.

 Electricity spot market access is the missing piece of the puzzle, but until recently it simply didn’t exist.
-The spot energy market allows producers of surplus energy to instantly locate available buyers for this energy, negotiate prices within milliseconds, and deliver energy to the customer just a few minutes later.

 With the introduction of retail electricity packages that allow solar homes to receive the NEM spot market price for their exported solar energy (such as Urth Energy’s Urth Trader plan), it is now possible for households to selectively export their solar or stored energy at times when it is in their best interest to do so – taking advantage of high spot prices when they occur.

 carbonTRACK has been designed to help solar homes to maximise solar self-consumption when it is most advantageous for to do so.
-When paired with batteries, home owners have a range of options – to use thier energy, to store it for later use, or to store it until the energy trading market is at its peak.
+When paired with batteries, home owners have a range of options – to use their energy, to store it for later use, or to store it until the energy trading market is at its peak.

 Spot price data is freely available through the Australian Energy Market Operator (AEMO), and price movements of the wholesale electricity spot market are being incorporated into the carbonTRACK dashboard.